MBLEN(3) | Library Functions Manual | MBLEN(3) |

 is equivalent to the following call, except the internal state of the

-mbtowc(3) function is not affected:
+function is not affected:

 mbtowc(NULL, s, n);

-Calling any other functions in
+Calling any other function in

-libc never change
+libc never changes

-the internal state of the
+the internal state of

 mblen